Key takeaways

 How to Prepare for the AP Calculus AB Exam?

-Preparation should start early and build gradually.
-Here’s what works best:
+Your preparation should start early and build gradually.
+Here is what can really help you:

 - Professional help from Legacy Online School’s teachers